haoboguo/AF2.Res.Flex/README.md

 The R packages "bio3d" is used to analyze the MD trajectories (dcd format) for Distance Variation (DV) calculations and PCA analysis; the "heatmap.2" function from "gplots" is used to plot the heatmaps.

 The PAE maps are plotted from the pkl files from the AF2 modeling.
-The unpickle script and R script for the heatmap are provided.
+R script for the heatmap is provided.
 The DV maps are calculated using the alpha-carbon atoms of all residues.
 The mass-weighted PCA analysis are performed to all backbone heavy atoms.